264pranjal/Musically.github.io/README.md

 The hierarchy shown above is not the folder structure.
 The sub-Files are used by the parent file.<br>
 `index.html` uses `stylesheet_main.css` for all the basic styling and `primary page responsive.css` for all the meida queries related to responsiveness.<br>
 Similarly `Single Playlist Screen.html` uses `Single Playlist Screen Styles.css` for all the basic styling and `Secondary page responsive.css` for all the meida queries related to responsiveness.

-# Contribution

-Contributions will not be accepted on this repository.